Antrikshy/ignr.py/README.md

 If a .gitignore already exists in the directory, ignr will give you an option to back it up.

+## Troubleshooting

+Since gitignore.io uses HTTPS, running this utility in certain macOS environments may result in an SSL "handshake failure" error, which is discussed in detail in this [requests issue](https://github.com/kennethreitz/requests/issues/2022).

+Unfortunately, there is no trivial fix.

+In my experience, switching from the included Python in El Capitan to a standalone Python installed via brew solved the issue.
+All my existing packages seemed to remain intact.

 ## Contribute

 Feel free to make improvements.
-PRs are greatly appreciated.
+PRs are greatly appreciated. ignr is currently untested on Windows.
+If you can confirm that it works, please let me know.
+You can open a PR to edit this line out if you want.
+If not, fixes would be nice.

 I can be reached [@Antrikshy](https://twitter.com/Antrikshy) or [via reddit](https://www.reddit.com/u/Antrikshy).